 - Medicare, Medicaid, or coverage under the Children’s Health Insurance Program (CHIP)

 - coverage under a veterans health care program

 - any other type of coverage cleared as MEC by the Department of Health and Human Services.

 If you aren’t sure whether your current plan qualifies, talk to the plan provider.

-To find out how to obtain coverage, see How to Sign Up for Obamacare in Kansas.
+To find out how to get covered, see How to Sign Up for Obamacare in Kansas.

 For information about costs, see How Much Does Obamacare Cost in Kansas?

 Where to go in Kansas to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

 Essential facts about the Affordable Care Act (ACA or Obamacare) in Kansas, including whether you must get health insurance, how much it will cost, and how you can save money.